espruino/EspruinoDocs/info/Assembler.md

 **Note:** The assembler is only partially implemented so will only parse some opcodes at the moment.

+For an ARM Thumb reference, [see this link](https://ece.uwaterloo.ca/~ece222/ARM/ARM7-TDMI-manual-pt3.pdf)

 Argument Specifiers / Call Signature
 --------------------------------